Choose an approach

 If you want to build a completely customizable turn-by-turn experience, you can use the core Navigation SDK to build standalone navigation components on top of the Maps SDK for Android's

 MapView.
 This approach may also be appropriate if you'd like to integrate components of turn-by-turn navigation into an existing mapping application.
+For example, you could use the Navigation SDK to request a

 - Completely customizable